 How we check that a child/young person is making progress and how we keep parents informed

-Every child at Stephen Hawking School will have a Statement of Special Educational Needs or an Education, Care and Health Plan.
+Every child at Stephen Hawking School will have an Education, Health & Care Plan (EHCP).
 As part of these documents each child will have targets outlining the main focus for their learning.
 These targets are reviewed, with the parents/carers, on an annual basis.
 During the year, each pupil also has end of term reports which are shared with the parents/carers.

 Across key stages 1 and 2 children are assessed at the end of the year using the school's branch map system and the engagement model.
 These provide a summative assessment of the progress of each child.

 Support we offer for children’s/young people’s health and general wellbeing